Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 ------------------------------------

 After installation and configuration, the unit is ready for data collection.
-Data is logged automatically once power is applied to the Maritime INS.
+Data is logged automatically once power is applied to the Aerial INS.
 No manual steps are required to start logging.

 * Start a new log by cycling power to the unit.
 * Download logs in AMarinerControl by clicking **A (top left) > Analyze Tools > Log Download**.